sentioxyz/docs/how-to-guides-by-examples/visualize-results/view-and-search-event-logs.md

+---
-# ➡ View And Search Event Logs
+title: ➡ View And Search Event Logs
+categorySlug: how-to-guides-by-examples
+parentDocSlug: visualize-results
+hidden: false
+---

 The logs are available from Sentio UI.
 It contains all the Deposit Event we submitted from [submitting-event-logs.md](../data-collection/submitting-event-logs.md "mention")